 Contact The Yoga Connection to Learn More About Yoga Teacher Training

 If you’re ready to follow your purpose and help others learn yoga, The Yoga Connection in Smithfield, NC can help!
 Our 200-hour yoga certification program is accredited through Yoga Alliance to ensure you learn everything you need to confidently teach others!
-Learn more by reading about our program, checking out our class schedule, or giving us a call at 919-971-1431!
+Learn more by reading about our program, checking out our class schedule, or giving us a call at 919-971-1431 or fill out our contact form!